-LOGAN — The former owners of a Logan funeral home accused of stealing money from their customers appeared again in court, as prosecutors asked a judge to move the case forward despite COVID-19 restrictions.
+LOGAN — The former owners of a Logan funeral home accused of stealing money from their customers have been bound over for trial.
 Kent L. Nyman, a 73-year-old Providence man and his son, 46-year-old Lonnie K. Nyman, are accused of illegally selling pre-paid funeral trust accounts and using the money for their own purchases.

-Both men participated in a virtual hearing in 1st District Court Wednesday morning, appearing by web conference.
-They had previously been charged with a pattern of unlawful activity, unlawful dealing with property by fiduciary, and communications fraud, all second-degree felonies.
+According to court records, both men participated in a preliminary hearing in 1st District Court Thursday morning.
+They are charged with a pattern of unlawful activity, unlawful dealing with property by fiduciary, and communications fraud, all second-degree felonies.
 Additionally, Lonnie Nyman was charged with theft by deception and financial exploitation of a vulnerable adult, also second-degree felonies.